In this article, we will cover the necessary steps for foreigners to Purchase a Property in Poland, purchase taxes, and the real estate investments.

 Note that all the taxes and fees mentioned above are paid by the buyer.

 All rights reserved.
-All rights of Property Purchase in Poland article belong to Gurcan Partners.
-The author has no responsibilities for the information in this article.
+All rights of the Property Purchase in Poland article belong to Gurcan Partners International Law Firm.
+The author has no responsibility for the information in this article.
 This article is prepared just to inform.